Isleworth: Transfer to Earldom of Cornwall

-In 1227, when he took control of England from his childhood regents, Henry III seized Isleworth and other property of the St Valeri family and gave the manor to his brother, Richard, 1st Earl of Cornwall.
+In 1227, when he took control of England from his childhood regents, Henry III seized Isleworth manor and other property of the Saint Valeri family and gave the manor to his brother, Richard, 1st Earl of Cornwall.
 He built a new moated manor house, which is described in the Black Book of the Exchequer – having a tiled roof, chimney, two bedchambers and an inner courtyard.
-Beyond the moat was an outer courtyard with a number of buildings for servants and supplies, and a short distance away was a watermill.

-The exact location of this house is not recorded, but a report of an area long ago known as 'Moated Place' puts the likely place between the Northumberland Arms and Twickenham Road, with the watermill being near Railshead, on the River Crane (not where the traditional Isleworth mill 'Kidd's Mill', because the stream there is artificial and did not exist at that time).
+Outwith the moat was an outer courtyard with a number of buildings for servants and supplies, and a short distance away was a watermill.
+The exact location is unknown, but a report long ago of 'Moated Place' puts the likely place between the Northumberland Arms and Twickenham Road, with the watermill being near Railshead, on the only suitable water then existing, the Crane.
 The seemingly classic medieval manor house was burned down during the Second Barons' War in 1264.

-Advowson, right to appoint the vicar
+Rectory, glebe and advowson (right to appoint the vicar)

-The Abbey of St Valeri in Picardy held the livings (benefices) and revenues of several English parish church lands and, responding to growing disquiet over these foreign holdings, in 1391 it transferred those of Isleworth (for a fee) to William of Wykeham, who endowed them to Winchester College, which he founded.
+The Abbey of Saint Valeri in Picardy held the livings (benefices) and revenues of several English parish church lands and, responding to growing disquiet over these foreign holdings, in 1391 it transferred those of Isleworth (for a fee) to William of Wykeham, who endowed them to Winchester College, which he founded.
 The Wardens and Scholars of Winchester College therefore became proprietors of productive rectory (which had glebelands).
 This lasted for 150 years, then in 1543 King Henry VIII exchanged with Winchester certain manors elsewhere for five churches in Middlesex, including All Saints.

 Four years later he gave the Isleworth rectory and advowson to the Edward Seymour, 1st Duke of Somerset, but they returned to the crown when the Duke was executed in 1552.
 Soon after, they were given to the Dean and Canons of St George's Chapel, Windsor, with whom they remain today.
 The castle-like stone church tower by the river remains from this period, see below.

 Transfer of Manor to Syon Monastery

-In 1415 Henry V granted nuns from the Swedish Bridgettine order land on the bank of the Thames, in Twickenham parish opposite his new Sheen Palace, where they built their first house Syon Monastery.
-In 1422 Henry V transferred ownership of Isleworth Manor from the Duchy of Cornwall to Syon Monastery, which in 1431 selected a new location within their manor to rebuild their monastery.
+In 1415 Henry V granted nuns from the Swedish Bridgettine order land on the bank of the Thames, firstly in Twickenham opposite his new Sheen Palace, where they built their first house Syon Monastery.
+In 1422 Henry V transferred ownership of Isleworth Manor from the Duchy of Cornwall to Syon Monastery, which in 1431 was selected for the new site within their manor to rebuild their monastery.
 This is the site of the present Syon House.